Glycyrrhizin

 place of hepatocytes damage.
 Endotoxin-activated Kupffer cells

-several cytokines (viz., Tumour necrotic factor {TNF-α}) leading
+radical) and several cytokines (viz., Tumour necrotic factor

-to hepatocytes necrosis and apoptosis.
-It has been established by
+{TNF-α}) leading to hepatocytes necrosis and apoptosis.
+It has

-which could lead to an increased production of ROS in the
+consequently which could lead to an increased production of ROS

-mitochondria.
-ROS could activate a regulatory protein called
+in the mitochondria.
+ROS could activate a regulatory protein

-nuclear factor kappa B (NFκB), which plays critical role in
+called nuclear factor kappa B (NFκB), which plays critical role

 numerous genes, including those that expresses TNF-α & its